MrParosk/online_courses/additional_material/computer_science_material/algorithms.md

 #### DFS

 - Tend to be a recursive algorithm.
-- Tend to be easier to implement than bfs since it's recursive.
+- Tend to be easier to implement than BFS since it's recursive.

 #### BFS